iomesh/docs/docs/about-iomesh/introduction.md

 - Create or delete persistent volumes thousands of times per minute for Kubernetes pods.
 - Easy to operate and maintain.
 IOMesh is implemented on Kubernetes, so if you know Kubernetes operation and maintenance well, you know how to operate and maintain IOMesh well.
-- Scale at will.
+- Scale on demand.
 IOMesh can implement small-scale deployment and scale storage by adding disks or nodes.

 ## Key Features